gjeffgolden/14ers-api-backend/README.md

 # mySummits Backend (Flatiron School Mod3 Project)

 ## Functionality
-There are several Classes and Relationships used here.
+There are several Classes and Relationships at play.
 Users and Mountains are joined via two M:M relationships, one through the Summit class and one through the Comments class.
 This allows each individual user to log a Summit and leave a Comment about recent conditions on each Mountain.
 Users must login using a Bearer token, which customizes their frontend experience and only allows them to log summits and leave comments from their personal account.
+I also created much of the backend seed data for the 14ers from scratch, with each mountain having its Colorado rank, elevation, range, and an image.

 ## Lessons and Challenges
 1. **Multiple Migrations:** As the scope of the project changed, I had to make adjustments to the schema fairly deep into development.
 All told it required 13 seperate migrations, and I was terrified that each one would break something critical.
 I learned a ton about migrations and the proper and safe procedures for adjusting database tables.